Sunscreen-tech/Sunscreen/examples/allowlist_zkp/README.md

 # allowlist

-This example shows a possible project layout using cargo workspaces.
-The `prover` and `verifier` are separate crates and refer to the common `zkp` crate for the ZKP program definition.
+This example shows a possible project layout of a [cargo package](pkg-docs) with a `lib` crate containing the ZKP program definition, and two binary crates `prover` and `verifier`.

 When the prover and verifier live on different machines, they'll probably communicate by sending the serialized proof over a network call.
 However, we can